lagleki/Lojban-1Chat-Bridge/README.md

 #### Features:

-* Supports multiple Telegram group ↔ IRC channel ↔ Slack channel bridges
+* Supports multiple Telegram group ↔ IRC channel ↔ Slack channel ... bridges
-* Telegram messages are always relayed to their respective IRC channel and Slack channel and vice versa
+* e.g. Telegram messages are always relayed to their respective IRC channel and Slack channel and Mattermost channels ... and vice versa
 * IRC messages can be configured to relay to Slack and Telegram but not from Telegram/Slack into them (thus making them readonly)
-* Supports Telegram/Slack media files, URL to file sent to the other messengers
+* Supports Telegram/Slack/Mattermost/Discord media files, URL to file is sent to the other messengers

 Quick start
 -----------

+Read config/defaults.js file for in-place instructions

 Make sure you've installed Node.js.
 1. Install the Lojban-1Chat-Bridge npm module with `npm install -g Lojban-1Chat-Bridge` (might need sudo)